Sreelekshmi-98/ENTRI-MYSQL-ASSIGNMENT-2/README.md

 # ENTRI-MYSQL-ASSIGNMENT-2
-created a table with DDL constraints
+created a table 'Sales' with DDL constraints mainly i used primary key, unique and NOT NULL constraints